Understanding Medical Amnesty

 Research suggests that fear of police involvement may be the main reason why people do not seek help in an overdose situation.
 In 2013, NC passed the 911 Good Samaritan and Naloxone Access Law, which provides amnesty for people seeking help in the event of an overdose and by expanding access to naloxone, a drug that reverses opioid overdose.

 The law grants immunity for charges from law enforcement, including campus safety.
-In other words, they cannot ticket you with underage possession or consumption of alcohol if you are you seeking medical attention on behalf of someone who may have alcohol poisoning.
+In other words, they cannot ticket you with underage possession or consumption of alcohol if you are seeking medical attention on behalf of someone who may have alcohol poisoning.

 To ensure you receive amnesty, you must do 2 things: